 The Glance API server may be configured to have an optional local image cache.
 A local image cache stores a copy of image files, essentially enabling multiple API servers to serve the same image file, resulting in an increase in scalability due to an increased number of endpoints serving an image file.

 This local image cache is transparent to the end user – in other words, the end user doesn’t know that the Glance API is streaming an image file from its local cache or from the actual backend storage system.

 While image files are automatically placed in the image cache on successful requests to GET /images/<IMAGE_ID>, the image cache is not automatically managed.
 Here, we describe the basics of how to manage the local image cache on Glance API servers and how to automate this cache management.

-The image cache has a configurable maximum size (the image_cache_max_size configuration file option.
+The image cache has a configurable maximum size (the image_cache_max_size configuration file option).
+The image_cache_max_size is an upper limit beyond which pruner, if running, starts cleaning the images cache.
 However, when images are successfully returned from a call to GET /images/<IMAGE_ID>, the image cache automatically writes the image file to its cache, regardless of whether the resulting write would make the image cache’s size exceed the value of image_cache_max_size.
 In order to keep the image cache at or below this maximum cache size, you need to run the glance-cache-pruner executable.

 The recommended practice is to use cron to fire glance-cache-pruner at a regular interval.

 Over time, the image cache can accumulate image files that are either in a stalled or invalid state.
 Stalled image files are the result of an image cache write failing to complete.
 Invalid image files are the result of an image file not being written properly to disk.